-LIPA's Board financial policy includes a requirement, among others, to maintain a minimum month-end balance of at least \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund and overall cash on hand and available credit of at least 120 days of operating expenses.
-As of December 31, 2021, 2020, and 2019, LIPA's available sources of liquidity for operating purposes and capital program funding achieved the policy target with 300 days, 268 days, 262 days of cash and available credit, respectively.
-This represents cash, cash equivalents, investments, and available credit totaling approximately \$2.40 billion and \$2.20 billion as of December 31, 2020, respectively.
+LIPA's Board policy on fiscal sustainability includes a requirement, among others, to maintain a minimum month-end balance of at least \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund.
+In 2022, LIPA's Board policy was updated to require overall cash, investments, and available credit of at least 150 days of operating expenses whereas prior to 2022, the overall requirement was 120 days.

+As of December 31, 2022, 2021, and 2020, LIPA's available sources of liquidity for operating purposes and capital program funding exceeded the policy target with 309 days, 300 days, and 268 days of cash, investments, and available credit, respectively.
+This represents cash, cash equivalents, investments, and available credit totaling approximately \$2.6 billion, \$2.4 billion, and \$2.2 billion as of December 31, 2022, 2021 and 2020, respectively.